GClunies/reflekt/README.md

 - Bump your reflekt dbt package version and re-template anytime your tracking plan changes.

-See the sections below for a full list of [integrations](https://github.com/GClunies/reflekt#integrations) and [commands](https://github.com/GClunies/reflekt#integrations).
+See the list of [commands](https://github.com/GClunies/reflekt#integrations) and [integrations](https://github.com/GClunies/reflekt#integrations) in the sections below.

 ## Commands
 Create a new tracking plan in the reflekt spec